jakobbbb/baking/cinnamon-buns.md

 Mix an equal amount of molten butter and sugar with some cinnamon to create the filling.

-On a floured surface, roll out the dough into a rectangular shape and spread the filling on the upper half.
+On a floured surface, roll out the dough into a rectangular shape (about 30cm x 60cm) and spread the filling on the upper half.
 Fold the uncovered half onto the covered half.
 Use scissors to cut 2-3 cm wide strips.

-To shape a bun, take one strip, slightly stretch it, twist it into a helix and tie a knot.
+To shape a bun, take one strip, slightly stretch it, fold it in half, then twist it into a helix and tie a knot.

 Let **rise for another half hour**.